runbytech/ultron-ele/content/roadmap.md

 * No way to assign cover image in CLI

-Hard parts for user lies in:
+Hard parts for new ultronele user lies in:

 * Search and match an appropriate cover image for each content
 * Quiz questions setup from content